Preservation & Restoration

 In the early 1980s, Corning Enterprises joined the effort at the forefront of this transformation, providing vision, leadership, and resources to the community.
 However, what started as a restoration initiative from the flood soon blossomed into a collaboration of agencies working on advancing the economic development, quality of life, and historic preservation of Corning's downtown.
 In the late 1980s, Corning Enterprises led the way in revitalizing Corning's downtown by recruiting major retailers to Market Street.

 Sorge's Restaurant exemplifies the success of the private-public partnership in Corning.
 Destroyed in a fire in late 2008, it opened again in April of 2010 with a new look that paid homage to its rich history.
 The City of Corning Revolving Loan Fund, the NY Main Street Grant, federal historic preservation tax credits, and tax code 444a made the project possible.

 The result was a comprehensive strategy that consolidated the resources of several agencies and created a single vision for the future of the downtown and the establishment of Corning's Gaffer District.
-James R. Houghton, CEO of Corning Incorporated, together with MSRA hosted meetings with key property owners, to discuss and champion how it could successfully embark on its first project.
-It was felt that if MSRA could work through obstacles such as resident parking, development cost, historic building code issues and preconceived ideas about living above businesses, it could complete one project and others would follow.
+James R. Houghton, CEO of Corning Incorporated, together with MSRA, hosted meetings with crucial property owners, to discuss and champion how it could successfully embark on its first project.
+It was felt that if MSRA could work through obstacles such as resident parking, development cost, historic building code issues, and preconceived ideas about living above businesses, it could complete one project, and others would follow.